 1264.25 APPEALS TO COUNCIL

-Every final order, adjudication, or decision of Bexley City Planning Commission, the Bexley Board of Zoning Appeals, the Bexley Architectural Review Board, or the Bexley Environmental Review Board (hereinafter a “Board” or “Commission”) may be appealed by the applicant or any Bexley property owner that is directly and adversely affected by such decision to Bexley City Council for review and determination.
-In the event that an appeal is filed with Bexley City Council, the following shall apply:
+Every final order, adjudication, or decision of Bexley City Planning Commission, the Bexley Board of Zoning Appeals, the Bexley Architectural Review Board, or the Bexley Environmental Review Board (hereinafter a “Board” or “Commission”) may be appealed by the applicant or any Bexley property owner that is directly and adversely affected by such decision to Bexley City Council for review and determination as follows:

 A written notice of appeal utilizing the form prescribed by the Mayor of the City of Bexley (the “Notice of Appeal”) shall be filed with the Clerk of City Council within thirty (30) calendar days after the written decision of the Board or Commission is journalized and the minutes of the meeting are approved.
 A Notice of Appeal shall set forth the decision of the Board or Commission appealed from and the errors complained of by the appellant.
 Any claimed errors that are not identified in the Notice of Appeal shall be waived.
 If the appellant is the applicant, the Clerk of City Council shall serve the Notice of Appeal on the property owners that were entitled to notice of the Board or Commission hearing by regular mail upon receipt of the Notice of Appeal.
 If the appellant is not the applicant, the Clerk of City Council shall serve the applicant by certified mail upon receipt of the Notice of Appeal, and shall serve the property owners that were entitled to notice of the Board or Commission hearing by regular mail upon receipt of the Notice of Appeal.